magnatronus/flutter-devicelocale/README.md

 ```
 List languages = await Devicelocale.preferredLanguages;
+String locale = await Devicelocale.currentLocale;
 ```

-this should return a list of the preferred/current language locales setup on the device, with the current one being the first in the list.
+this should return a list of the preferred/current language locales setup on the device, with the current one being the first in the list or just the currently set device locale.

 ## iOS